aggads/FoodDog/README.md

 ### Team

- By Team of 4, we have to create a blog about feeding for dogs for a customer
+ Our team of four has to recreate the blog for our customer.

 ##### Authors